panospet/auto_VPN/README.md

     sudo openvpn --config /path/to/server.conf
 It is better to enter absolute path to file server.conf.
 You can use the --daemon option to run it as a daemon as well.
+4. pbkdf2 package is borrowed from here. https://github.com/dlitz/python-pbkdf2 Please clone and run setup.py, then rename 'python-pbkdf2' folder to 'pbkdf2'.

 #### Client side
 Just download the script that the server gives to you, and run it.